onthegocode/AcceptBlueiFrameWrapper/README.md

 The Charge function needs to be wrapped in some kind of click or submit event.

 ### Object Example:
+The Amount must be an int or float.
+String will cause error.
 ```
 let chargeObj = {
    Source: token,